No one expects a change in business model to be easy. On premise vs off premise is a decision to not take lightly.

 Integrations will have to be reworked, your customers’ IT department will find themselves in a dramatically different position, and you’ll need prepared answers for when customers ask about the security of their once-exclusive ownership over their data.

-Keep in mind, there is no universally “correct” pricing for any SaaS offering.
+Keep in mind, there is no universally “correct” pricing strategy for any SaaS offering regardless if its on premise vs off premise.

 Your job isn’t to nail the best pricing model the first time around and leave it set in stone.
 Rather, your job is to do solid due diligence, consider customer expectations as well as marketing objectives.